Fully public · Version 1.1 · Last updated April 2026

 Our Scoring Methodology

-CompareMeds scores every provider using a five-factor weighted formula.
+CompareMeds scores every provider using a six-factor weighted formula.
 Every element of this methodology is public so you can verify our work and challenge anything you disagree with.

 Core Principles